-Allergy Medicine Guide for Pollen Allergy
+Allergy Medicine Guide

 Nose sprays: Corticosteroid nose sprays are effective and have few side effects.
 They treat the swelling and inflammation in your nose.
 (Examples include Nasacort®, FLONASE®, and RHINOCORT®.)
 Antihistamine nasal sprays such as Astelin and Patanase are also effective options.

 Eye drops: Allergy eye drops can be very helpful in managing eye allergy symptoms.
 They can relieve burning sensation, itchiness, redness, increased tearing, and swelling.
 Common eye drops include SYSTANE® ZADITOR®, Optivar, and Pataday®.
 In addition, artificial tears can be helpful.

 Antihistamines: Antihistamines come in pill, liquid, or nasal spray form.
 They can relieve sneezing and itching in the nose and eyes.
 They also reduce a runny nose and, to a lesser extent, nasal stuffiness.
 Look for a long-acting, non-drowsy antihistamine.
 (Examples include ZYRTEC®, Claritin®, Allegra®, CLARINEX®.)